lejoaoconte/Machine-Learning-Nanodegree-Udacity-Capstone-Project/Report.md

 - _Can results found from the model be trusted?_-->

 ### Justification
+The results found is very close of benchmark established in the section previous, with the benchmark of 80% and a model with 81,5% of accuracy, the model is 1,5% better than benchmark.

+In other words the model it's good for this solution and can be used for recognize que simple symbols of ASL, like discussed when proposing the problem.

+The final solution can be testing with others images to get a better understanding of the results, and the results have remained close than 80%.

 <!--In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
 You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
 Questions to ask yourself when writing this section:
 - _Are the final results found stronger than the benchmark result reported earlier?_